-In the heat of the moment, when you’re rushing to the get the hot property, you’re vulnerable to rental scams.
-And believe us, they’re out there.
+In the heat of the moment, when you’re rushing to get the hot property, you’re vulnerable to rental scams.
+And believe us, they exist.
 Scams like the middleman scam, the non-existent rental scam, and the sublet scam are all out there.

 This post provides details on each of the apartment rental scams, along with what you need to do to protect yourself.
 (PS – if you actually find a person conducting the scam, feel free to eat their brain.
 No need for due process here.)